TABLAB-HKUST/U-Frame/README.md

-# Weakly-supervised deep generative network for complex image restoration and style transformation (WeCREST)
+# Exceeding the limit for microscopic image transformation with a deep learning-based unified framework
-WeCREST is a weakly supervised framework for complex image transfomation including fluorescence image restoration with low signal-to-noise ratio, image resolution recovery, virtual histological staining, etc. This is a pytorch implementation of WeCREST.
+This is a pytorch implementation of U-Frame, which is proposed in "Exceeding the limit for microscopic image transformation with a deep learning-based unified framework".
+U-Frame a unified framework that unifies supervised and unsupervised learning for microscopic image transformation, including pseudo optical sectioning, virtual histological staining, improvement of signal-to-noise ratio or resolution, prediction of fluorescent labels, etc.

 ##  Prepare the dataset for training
 To prepare the dataset from the raw data, run the following script: